therock297/app-frontend/README.md

 ## Working with MQTT to receive the sensor data during the workout

 1. You will need to create a `.env` file in the root of the project.
 Inside that file you will to populate it with 3 environment variables; `MQTT_HOST`, `MQTT_USERNAME` and `MQTT_PASSWORD`.
 The IoT and Embedded Systems team will be able to direct you to these credentials.
 NOTE: These credentials should never be checked into version control systems
 2. Afterwards you can just run the app as normal and if the workout services are online and running, you can just scan the QR code corresponding to the bike you want to use, start a workout then see the sensor data coming through

-### NOTE

-Without the MQTT credentials the app will most likely crash since it is expecting them, you could comment out that section if you need to progress through the app and don't want to deal with any of the MQTT stuff.

 Check out the `README` file in the `./lib/Workout` directory to learn more about the MQTT schema being used